From Undervalued to Unshakable

 “What are your salary requirements?”

-The HR rep turned from friendly to forceful, like a used car salesman shifting into hard close mode.
+The tone changed instantly.
+The warmth faded.
+Suddenly, I wasn’t a peer; I was a negotiation.
+The HR rep transitioned from friendly to forceful, like a used car salesman moving into hard close mode.

 “Well, we just don’t start people out that high.”